American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 **SQL Query**

 Both mother and father query depend on u_studentuserfields.mother_firstanme|father_firstname be exactly equal to guardian.firstname. u_studentuserfields is populated via an e-collect form by parents.
-It is unclear how the guardian fields are populated, so this may break in the future. `¯\_(ツ)_/¯`
+It is unclear how the guardian fields are populated, so this may break in the future. `¯\_(ツ)_/¯` May the force be with you, future maintainer.

 Remember to update the mother and father Named Query files if any changes are made.